hausgold/billomat/doc/client.md

 pp clients
 ```

-paged_list returns a hash whith two properties, data wich contains the same data as list does and paging_data, a hash that has page, per_page and total as properties.
+paged_list returns a hash with two properties, data which contains the same data as list does and paging_data, a hash that has page, per_page and total as properties.

 ## Filter